Elsiewangui/phase-3-project/README.md

 Workflow:

- -Prompts for the car ID to update and retrieves the corresponding car
+ -prompts for the car ID to update and retrieves the corresponding car

- -Asks for new details for make, model, year, and price, allowing blank entries to keep current values
+ -asks for new details for make, model, year, and price, allowing blank entries to keep current values

- -Updates the car details if provided and commits changes to the database.
+ -updates the car details if provided and commits changes to the database.

- -Displays success or error messages based on the outcome
+ -displays success or error messages based on the outcome

 **record_sale()**